saxenavansh1236-web/face-search/README.md

 - `GET /health` — returns status + how many faces are indexed.
 No auth required.

+### Supported image formats

+Standard formats (JPEG, PNG, etc.) are read directly. **HEIC/HEIF** files (the default format for iPhone photos) are also accepted — `upload_utils.py` transparently converts them to JPEG on upload before any further processing, since DeepFace's underlying image loader (OpenCV) has no native HEIC support, and registering a Pillow-side HEIF plugin alone doesn't help with that.
+This conversion is silent (JPEG, quality 95); the original HEIC bytes are not retained.

+If a file has a `.heic`/`.heif` extension but isn't actually a valid HEIC file (corrupt upload, mislabeled extension), this conversion step returns a `422` with a decode-error detail, before the file ever reaches quality checks or DeepFace.

 Images of any dimension or aspect ratio (tall, wide, square) are accepted as-is.
 Max upload size is capped at `max_upload_size_mb` in `app/core/config.py` (default 15 MB).